 \end{align*}

-E.g. $G_3$ represents the NPV of all future rewards obtained by the agent, starting from $S_3$.
+E.g. $G_3$ represents the NPV of all future rewards obtained by the

-We can then define a value function
+We can then define an action-value function for $\pi$:

 \begin{align*}